 - A current copy of Organizational Constitution and By-Laws must be on file in the Office of Student Activities.
 An amended or revised constitution must be submitted to the Office of Student Activities for approval.

-- A listing of new officers must be submitted to the Office of Student Activities within three (3) weeks of their election.
+- A listing of new officers must be submitted to the Office of Student Activities within three (3) weeks of elections.

 - The Organization must complete the annual registration renewal process each fall semester.
 The organization must be registered to conduct activities.
 The Office of Student Activities will not recognize student organizations that have failed to meet the conditions for maintaining status.